araobp/sensor-network/README.md

 - [ESP8266(ESP-WROOM-02)]
 - [USB Micro B connector(for PIC16F1455/1459)](http://akizukidenshi.com/catalog/g/gK-06656/)

-## Base board prototyping
+## Base board prototyping for IoT building blocks

 #### Base board prototype #2

 This prototype uses PIC16F1825.
 It costs around $3, much cheaper than A*duino, but it requires one hour for soldering components onto the universal board.
+I have made three boards so far (it means I spent three hours to make them).

 ![prototype2](./doc/prototype2.jpg)